Bombing of Dresden: Military reasons

 The journalist Alexander McKee cast doubt on the meaningfulness of the list of targets mentioned in the 1953 USAF report, pointing out that the military barracks listed as a target were a long way out of the city and were not targeted during the raid.
 The "hutted camps" mentioned in the report as military targets were also not military but were camps for refugees.
 It is also stated that the important Autobahn bridge to the west of the city was not targeted or attacked, and that no railway stations were on the British target maps, nor any bridges, such as the railway bridge spanning the Elbe River.
 Commenting on this, McKee says: "The standard whitewash gambit, both British and American, is to mention that Dresden contained targets X, Y and Z, and to let the innocent reader assume that these targets were attacked, whereas in fact the bombing plan totally omitted them and thus, except for one or two mere accidents, they escaped".
 McKee further asserts "The bomber commanders were not really interested in any purely military or economic targets, which was just as well, for they knew very little about Dresden; the RAF even lacked proper maps of the city.
 What they were looking for was a big built-up area which they could burn, and that Dresden possessed in full measure."

 According to historian Sönke Neitzel, "it is difficult to find any evidence in German documents that the destruction of Dresden had any consequences worth mentioning on the Eastern Front.
 The industrial plants of Dresden played no significant role in German industry at this stage in the war".
+Neitzel later posits that attacks which are not just indiscriminate but also target civilians are war crimes.
 Wing Commander H. R. Allen said, "The final phase of Bomber Command's operations was far and away the worst.
 Traditional British chivalry and the use of minimum force in war was to become a mockery and the outrages perpetrated by the bombers will be remembered a thousand years hence".